-Thank you for your question.
-Without doing an examination of your mid-back we are unable to provide specific information regarding your symptoms.
+Thank you for your question about back popping.
+Without doing an examination of your back we are unable to provide specific information regarding your symptoms.
 However, we can give general recommendations regarding mid-back discomfort in the scenario described.

 A “popping” sound in the middle back can be normal and is not always indicative of an injury.

 Often sounds can occur as joints move and/or as other soft tissue structures move past each other or over a joint.
 If the x-ray taken during the doctor visit was clear and no symptoms such as weakness, numbness/tingling or loss of sensation are present, there is little reason for worry.

 In general, continuing to participate in pain-free light activity including walking, cycling, and stretching can help facilitate recovery from a mild injury.

 If a tissue has been strained, in many cases, the symptoms will resolve with light activity alone.
 In other cases, if symptoms persist, treatment by a physical therapist can help to speed recovery.